ietf-teep/architecture/draft-ietf-teep-architecture.md

     Trust Anchor in the device.
-A TA Signer or Device Administrator may run their own TAM, but the devices they wish to manage must include this TAM's public key/certificate {{RFC5280}}, or a certificate it chains up to, in the Trust Anchor list.
+A TA Signer or Device Administrator may run their own TAM, but the devices they wish to manage must include this TAM's public key/certificate {{RFC5280}}, or a certificate it chains up to, in the Trust Anchor Store.

     A TA Signer or Device Administrator is free to utilize multiple TAMs.
 This may be required for managing TAs on multiple different types of devices from different manufacturers, or mobile devices on different network carriers, since
-    the Trust Anchor list on these different devices may contain different TAMs.
-A Device Administrator may be able to add their own TAM's public key or certificate to the Trust Anchor list on all their devices, overcoming this limitation.
+    the Trust Anchor Store on these different devices may contain different TAMs.
+A Device Administrator may be able to add their own TAM's public key or certificate to the Trust Anchor Store on all their devices, overcoming this limitation.

     Any entity is free to operate a TAM.
-For a TAM to be successful, it must have its public key or certificate installed in a device's Trust Anchor list.
+For a TAM to be successful, it must have its public key or certificate installed in a device's Trust Anchor Store.
-    A TAM may set up a relationship with device manufacturers or network carriers to have them install the TAM's keys in their device's Trust Anchor list.
+    A TAM may set up a relationship with device manufacturers or network carriers to have them install the TAM's keys in their device's Trust Anchor Store.
     Alternatively, a TAM may publish its certificate and allow Device Administrators to install the TAM's certificate in their devices as an after-market-action.